Some-CodingGuy/MaskMessenger/README.md

 # Mask Messenger #

 Mask Messenger is a messaging app focused on protecting the confidentiality and integrity of the data ("masking" the data, lol) exchanged between users.
-By using encryption techniques we assure the data is exchanged safely between users, minimizing the risk of a third party eavesdropping on the conversation.
+By using encryption techniques we assure the data is exchanged safely between users, minimizing the risk of a third party eavesdropping on the chatRoom.
 (This is the goal, now let's keep working to get there).

 I'll be updating the progress on a separate file that I'll link later on.